+Following training, students and their mentor will develop a research project over the remaining 8-weeks of the internship which they will present their findings as a research paper and research poster at required professional scientific meetings.
 Students will be assigned a research topic and will investigate that topic throughout the summer to create a 5-10 page research paper and a poster presentation by the end of the summer experience.
 Students will also have opportunities to work at different events in the community doing STD testing and counseling and education on healthy lifestyles and HIV prevention.
-For more information on this internship, please check out the following link: Mississippi INBRE Service Scholar Internship Program Activities

 My Brother’s Keeper, Inc.